 1.5. ‘remember the good things we achieved in the past, what we did right and our past successful relationship and projects’.

 Clients need to be convinced that the company has changed and things will be different and at the same time reminded of the things that were done well and worked.

 2. Generally the ‘proof is in the pudding’ as they say.
-So if you can demonstrate a successful completed project without the previous problems you are better able to tell your story.
-However, most clients aren’t naturally going to give you a 2nd chance to win a project with them.
-You may have to do it by giving them an offer they can’t refuse, that is, submit a bid price that is much cheaper than your competitors – but this could cost you money as your price may in fact have to be below cost, which has its own problems.
+So if you can demonstrate a successful completed construction project without the previous problems you are better able to tell your story.
+However, most clients aren’t naturally going to give you a 2nd chance to win a construction project with them.
+You may have to do it by giving them an offer they can’t refuse, that is, submit a price that is much cheaper than your competitors – but this could cost you money as your price may in fact have to be below cost, which has its own problems.

-3. The best strategy is for senior management to visit major clients to spread the message about the changes and improvements made to way the company will do business in future.
+3. The best strategy is for senior management to visit major clients to spread the message about the changes and improvements made to the way the construction company will do business in future.
 Unfortunately often things get blown out of proportion and some clients may not have heard the correct story.
 However, having said this don’t try and hide, or gloss over, past problems.